Squelsh84/milestone-UFO/README.md

 ##### Feature 9 - Data Table
 * All the reports from the year can be seen in the data table.
 Also included are the comments from the people on that day.

-##### Feature 10 - Sighting Map
+##### Feature 10 - Leaflet Map
 * This map shows all the sighting in the year on the map.
 Each spaceship when clicked on shows the city where it was seen.
 Also, you can zoom ii and out to see.

 ### Features Left to Implement

-*  I would like to map the map more interactive.
+*  I would like to make the map more interactive.
 So when certain information is selected in a chart it also shows on the map.

 *  To use all the information from the full report and have it constantly updating.

+*  Create rich data based on each country and create more sub-sections.